tinko26/ao.net/docs/index.md

 title: "ao.net"
 ---

-The [ao.net](https://github.com/tinko26/ao.net) repository contains a collection of mostly C# source codes, that I have developed as part of my work in an R&D project on trolley buses.
-In this project, the team has transformed a diesel bus into an electric bus, equipped with a traction battery, automatic power collectors, and other devices.

-Thereby, I have developed a couple of console and WPF applications in Visual Studio, that capture und analyze sensor and microcontroller data of various vehicle components, using the classes in this repository.
+The [ao.net](https://github.com/tinko26/ao.net) repository contains a collections of mostly C# classes, that I have developed as part of my work in an R&D project on trolley buses.
+Using these classes, I have created a couple of console and WPF applications in Visual Studio, in order to capture and analyze sensor and microcontroller data of various vehicle components.

-These classes are organized in the following namespaces.

 | Namespace | |
 |-----------|-|